How to Add WooCommerce to WordPress Using a Hidden Development Area

 You can customize the login form on the plugin settings page.
 However, it’s not very important because it’s unlikely that anyone will see it anyway.
 All the WooCommerce-related pages are hidden from public view, so the only way someone would ever see the login form is if they guessed the URL of one of these pages.

-Show the WooCommerce hidden development area to logged in users
+Show the WooCommerce hidden development area to logged in users or specific roles

 Of course, you want logged in administrators to be able to access the hidden development area.
 That’s how you’ll develop and test your WooCommerce store, while keeping it hidden from other users.